-Create /var/lib/zookeeper/myid files on each ZooKeeper server, with each containing a single ASCII digit: 1 for the first server, 2 for the second server, and so on, corresponding to their server.<digit> values in the zoo.cfg files
+Create /var/lib/zookeeper/myid files on each ZooKeeper server, with each containing a single ASCII digit: 1 for the first server, 2 for the second server, and so on, corresponding to their server.

 - 4. Create /var/lib/zookeeper/myid files on each ZooKeeper server, with each containing a single ASCII digit as follows: - 1 for the first server, - 2 for the second server - Up to 5, corresponding to the appropriate server.<digit> value in the zoo.cfg file.